Finding the Right Size Generator for Your Needs

 Figuring Out How Much Power You Need

 Start by making a list of everything you want to power during an outage.
 Check the labels on your appliances or look in their manuals to find the wattage numbers.
 Add up all the running watts - that's the power needed to keep things running normally.
 Some devices, such as refrigerators and air conditioners, require additional power when they first start up.
 Find the device with the highest starting watts and add that number to your total running watts.
 This gives you the peak power your generator needs to handle.
+If you’re unsure about the math, many homeowners explore generator installation services, since professionals can do the calculations and recommend the right setup for your home.

 How Generator Sizes Work